vannes1312/BePretty/documentation/guest-storyboard.md

 ![GitHub Logo](/resources/02_google_form.png)

 The Guest confirms his address and presses "Continue".
-Then the system returns all the Professionals found nearby the selected address as shown in the next mockup.
+Then the system returns all the Professionals found near the selected address as shown in the next mockup.
 (Note: the background of this page is experimental and won't be used due to differentiation).

 ![GitHub Logo](/resources/04_choose_proffessional.png)